oslabs-beta/dangoDB/README.md

 await Dinosaur.insertOne({ name: 'Stegosaurus' });
 ```

-Now, let's say we wanted to display all the dinosaurs in our collection.
-We can access all of the dinosaur documents through our Dinosaur model.
+Now, let's say you wanted to display all the dinosaurs in our collection.
+You can access all of the dinosaur documents through our Dinosaur model.

 ```javascript
 const dinosaurs = await Dinosaur.find({ });